 Provenance: Unknown.
 The earliest photo of this machine was a April 10, 2014 Facebook photo.
 In 2016, this computer was shown at a "Pop-Up" display at the Vintage Computer Festival (VCF Southwest 4.0) where they had a surreal "Red Shrine Exhibit" of the Kenbak-1.
 Possibly only used in traveling or "Pop-up" displays since only the number 10 machine (Neilsen6) seems to be on permanent public display.

 There has long been a rumor that an anonymous collector in Tennessee has a Kenbak-1, but details are unknown.
-This rumor goes back to at least April 2006, predating the sales of the Nielsen/Eisengruber computers, so unless it was sold on eBay in 2005 (Serial #212) or given to the Computer Museum of America in Roswell (CMOA2) it very well could be a true 15th known original Kenbak-1 computer.
+This rumor goes back to at least April 2006, predating the sales of the Nielsen/Eisengruber computers, so unless it was sold on eBay in 2005 (Serial #212) or given to the Computer Museum of America in Roswell (MissingLight) it very well could be a true 15th original Kenbak-1 computer.
 But this remains unverified.

 Contact us if you have any comments.